kehan-hansala/kehan-hansala/README.md

 ## 🌟 About Me

-- 🎓 I’m a Data Science from Sabaragamuwa Univercity
+- 🎓  computer science from vauniya Univercity
-- 🌱 I’m currently learning Fullsatack Technology
+- 🌱  currently learning Fullsatack Technology
-- 🔭 I’m working on Fiver 📂
+- 🔭  working on Fiver 📂
 - 📝 **If it work Don't Touch IT**

 ## 📊 My GitHub Stats